Obverse. Photo © Monetnik.ru

 Reverse

-Depicts Portuguese escutcheon on upon a golden armillary sphere, name of country above, date below.
+Depicts the Portuguese escutcheon on a golden armillary sphere, with the country's name above and the date below.

-The coat of arms of Portugal is popularly referred as the Cinco Quinas (Five Quinas) or simply the Quinas (a quina being each of the five escutcheons in form of a cross with five bezants of the Portuguese shield).
-In the late 14th century, the number of bezants was fixed in five.
-Late explanations interpret them as the five wounds of Jesus Christ.
-The shield resting in front is composed of seven golden castles, which represent the Moorish castles conquered during the Reconquista.
-Behind the shield is an armillary sphere, which was a navigational instrument, and symbolizes Portugal's importance during the Age of Discovery.
+The coat of arms of Portugal is commonly known as the Cinco Quinas (Five Quinas) or simply the Quinas, referring to the five escutcheons in the shape of a cross, each containing five bezants on the Portuguese shield.
+In the late 14th century, the number of bezants was standardized to five, with later interpretations symbolizing the five wounds of Jesus Christ.
+The shield is supported by seven golden castles, representing the Moorish fortresses captured during the Reconquista.
+Behind the shield is an armillary sphere, a navigational instrument that signifies Portugal's prominence during the Age of Discovery.

 REPUBLICA·PORTUGUESA